- The most immediately apparent benefit of sourcing overseas is the potential cost savings

 When it comes to starting your own e-commerce business, few decisions are more important than choosing the right manufacturing and fulfillment partner.
 After all, while a quality fulfillment partner can help you develop a successful and fast-growing store, the wrong selection could leave you with dissatisfied customers and less-than-stellar profit margins.

 When trying to narrow down their decision as to who they should use for sourcing their products, many entrepreneurs start by analyzing whether they should use a domestic or overseas partner — or if they should try manufacturing their products on their own.

-Here at Sourcify, we understand that some people have worries about the reliability and quality of overseas partners.
+Here at Sourcify, we understand that some people worry about overseas partners' reliability and quality.
 However, as we’ve found in our own experience, choosing a properly vetted overseas partner ultimately offers several significant advantages over domestic suppliers and self-manufacturing.

 Here’s a closer look at some of the considerations that make sourcing overseas the best option for your startup.

 Table of Contents

 Unsurprisingly, the most immediately apparent benefit of sourcing overseas is the potential cost savings.
 Sourcing in China allows you to save on both manufacturing and labor costs, as these overseas facilities tend to have much lower overhead.
 Even improved access to raw materials and other manufacturing resources can help lower costs.

 A 2017 study comparing factory workers in the United States, China, and Germany help put these numbers in perspective.

 While American and German factory workers both have an average wage exceeding $23 per hour as well as health insurance benefits, Chinese workers are only paid $1.36 per hour due to their lower cost of living.
 These savings are ultimately passed on to your business with significantly lower manufacturing costs.